carpentries-incubator/OpenRefine-humanities-lesson/_episodes/02-filter-exclude-sort.md

 > ## Exercise
 >
-> You might like to look for trends in your data by month of collection across years.
+> You might like to look for trends in your data by Page length of collection across years.
-> 1. How do you sort your data by month?
+> 1. How do you sort your data by year?
 > 2. How would you do this differently if you were instead trying to see all of your entries in chronological order?
 >
 > > ## Solution
 > >
 > > 1.
-For the `mo` column, click on `Sort...` and then `numbers`.
-This will group all entries made in, for example, January,
+For the `Author` column, click on `Sort...` and then `text`.
+This will group all entries made in, for example, 1632,
 > > together, regardless of the year that entry was collected.
 > > 2.
-For the `yr` column, click on `Sort` > `Sort...` > `numbers` and select `sort by this column alone`.
+For the `pages` column, click on `Sort` > `Sort...` > `numbers` and select `sort by this column alone`.
 This will undo the
-> > sorting by month step.
+> > sorting by year step.
 Once you've sorted by `yr` you can then apply another sorting step to sort by month within year.
 To do this
 > > for the `mo` column, click on `Sort` > `numbers` but do not select `sort by this column alone`.
 To ensure that all entries are shown
 > > chronologically, you will need to add a third sorting step by day within month.
 > >